-The credit facility bears interest at one-half of one percent (0.50%) per annum above the prime rate (facility rate of 7.75% as of January 31, 2006).
+The credit facility bears interest at one-half of one percent (0.50%) per annum above the prime rate (facility rate of 8.25% as of April 30, 2006).
 The facility also provides a LIBOR based rate at our option.

-In connection with obtaining and amending the credit facility described above, we incurred various costs.
-These financing costs, net of amortization, were deferred and were included in other assets, net in our condensed balance sheets for periods prior to the second quarter of 2005.
+In connection with obtaining and amending the initial credit facility, the Company incurred various costs.
+These financing costs, net of amortization, were deferred and were included in other assets, net in the condensed balance sheets of the Company for periods prior to the second quarter of 2005.
 These deferred financing costs were amortized to interest expense using the straight-line method, which approximates the effective interest method through April 2005 (the original term of the credit facility) and were fully amortized in fiscal year 2005.
-The costs of future amendments, if any, will be amortized over the remaining term of the credit facility.
+Although we did not need to use our credit facility during fiscal 2005, we recognized interest expense during the first two quarters of 2005 related to the amortization of the deferred financing costs associated with obtaining and amending our credit facility.